Devilmoon/AoC2020/README.md

 Day 17: 3D and 4D Conway's Game of Life.
 Could be used as the basis for a visualization.

 Day 18: Shunting-yard algorithm and computation of reverse polish notation.
 Reusable with different operator precedence settings.

+Day 23: Circular (singly) linked list with hashmap for O(1) lookup on elements.
+Can be extend for other needs.